drew-loukusa/spotify-py-cli/spec.md

 Having a spec allows me to write tests before writing code as I am using TDD for this project.

+UPDATE: This thing is massively out of date, I may or may not update it.

 ## High Level Requirements

 * Users should be able to login/verify their identity